jbittel/django-mama-cas/docs/settings.rst

    Controls the length of time, in minutes, between when a service or proxy ticket is generated and when it expires.
 If the ticket is not validated before this time has elapsed, it will become invalid.
-This does **not** affect the duration of a user's single sign-on session.
+This does **not** affect proxy-granting ticket expiration or the duration of a user's single sign-on session.

 .. attribute:: MAMA_CAS_TICKET_RAND_LEN